Disruption is the New Normal. Is Your Company Ready?

 5.Effective Follow-up and Automation

 The most significant value in an effective CRM platform is the ability to remind sales reps to follow-up with ongoing opportunities at the right time.
-Offering automated drip campaigns, email marketing tools, auto-responders, and CRM records recording all such activities is essential.
+Offering automated drip campaigns, email marketing tools, auto-responders, and full records recording all such activities is essential.

 6. Know the Three Things You Need